1. Identify a fund with a compelling thesis

 Upon signing the documents you may not receive immediate confirmation.
-This is because the fund manager needs time to gather all the signatures from the LPs and finalise the closing.
+This is because the fund manager needs time to gather all the signatures from the LPs and finalize the closing.

-Note that you are committing capital to the fund by signing this agreement and must have enough liquid capital on hand to remit funds when the fund calls capital from you.
+Note that you are committing capital to the fund by signing this agreement and should have enough liquid capital on hand to remit funds when the fund calls capital from you.

 5. Contribute capital

 To start investing in startups, GPs will typically ‘call capital’ from investors.
 Capital calls are legally binding requests for you to wire capital that has previously been committed to the fund.